 Miami Wildlife Control is a Pest & Wildlife Control company serving residential, commercial and municipal accounts in Miami and surrounding counties.
 Call us 24/7: 1-786-245-0391

-We are a family owned wildlife and pest control company operating in Miami FL and partners with Centurian Services.
+We are a family owned wildlife and Pest Control company operating in Miami FL and partners with Centurian Wildlife Control>.
 We are blessed to live and work in this beautiful area.
 Many of our clients enjoy watching backyard wildlife from a distance and are even tolerant of insects as long as they stay outside.
 It is when they start moving into our homes or spending too much time in our yards that they truly become pests.
 That’s where we come in!
 Whether a raccoon moves into your attic or an ant trail forms in your kitchen we’re here to help.
 Miami Wildlife Control can handle all aspects of your animal or pest problem.
 Our goal is to keep your family, your pets and your home or business safe from pests.
 With over 35 years of combined experience managing residential, commercial and municipal accounts in and around the Miami area, you can rest assured that our team will get the job done.
 If you are having trouble with any nuisance wildlife or are overrun by insect pests give us a call today!
 In many cases a quote may be given right over the phone after we ask you a few questions about your particular problem.

 Regardless of species, wild animals all have individual personalities and there is no “one size fits all” control plan.
 Each job is unique and should be handled as such.
 It can be difficult, dangerous and even illegal for a homeowner to handle themselves or let an unqualified person attempt to.
 You really need someone who understands the animals to be able to properly solve your wildlife problem.
 We will assess your particular problems and implement a program to meet your wildlife control needs while taking all applicable regulations into account.
 We practice integrated pest management and not every job will require trapping.
 In some cases we can simply help you modify the habitat around your property to discourage unwanted animals from staying there.

 We are licensed by the Miami Wildlife Resources Agency and the Florida Department of Agriculture.
-We are also Bonded and Insured so you can rest assured that Miami Wildlife Control, FL can handle all of your Animal Control needs.
+We are also Bonded and Insured so you can rest assured that Miami Wildlife Control, FL can handle all of your Animal & Wildlife Control needs.
 We get the job done!

 Miami Wildlife Control provides animal trapping services throughout the Miami, Miami And Miami area.
 We also use live cage traps whenever possible to capture the targeted animals.
 We use several makes and models of traps to solve specific problems for our clients.
 Some of these traps may look a little strange and aren’t what you might find available at the local hardware store but they are all considered to be humane despite their looks.
 Cage traps are our “go to” in most cases but some species are not able to be captured in this type of trap and we may use a variety of other control methods to solve your wildlife problem.
 The baits we use to trap animals may vary from junk food to species specific pastes depending on location and what we are capturing.

 The one way valves shown below are often used to remove bats from attic areas.
 These valves are placed as we seal up areas of the home that bats are using.
 They normally are left in place for a week or more depending on the severity of the problem.
 After that, all remaining entry points are sealed once we’re sure that the bats have safely made their way out.
-Bat work is regulated by the season.
+Bat Removal is regulated by the season.
 If you feel that you may be having an issue be sure to call us immediately!

 Once the animals are removed from your structure we can help keep them out!
 Animals leave a mess behind.
 Feces and odors from their presence can draw more wildlife to the area.
 Although we ensure that the animals we remove will not make it back to your property, the point of entry will be there for the next animal unless it is properly sealed.
 Cleaning up the mess and properly sealing entry points is essential to keep your structure pest free in the future.
 We use quality materials and our unique animal exclusion techniques to animal-proof your structure and seal out future problems.